 A chart displays the breakdown of the scan by OS class, as shown in the following illustration.

 - Continue based on the dominant OS class.
-This enables you to model a larger proportion of your environment in the first instance, and then return to the other OS class for more complete modeling.
+This enables you to model a larger proportion of your environment in the first instance, and then return to the other operating system class for more complete modeling.

 - If UNIX is the predominant OS class in the scanned environment, you can continue scanning by entering credentials to gather more information.
 Ideally, these credentials are valid for a range of computers and have sufficient rights to run system-level commands to discover richer data.
 Adding a credential is the same whether you add it for UNIX systems or Windows systems accessed through a Credential Windows proxy.
 You do not need to add credentials for systems accessed through the Active Directory Windows proxy because it uses the permissions of the user it was installed as.
 For more information, see Configuring host login credentials.

-If Windows is the predominant OS class, you must download and install a BMC Discovery Windows proxy to perform Windows-specific discovery tasks.
-Go to Installing the Windows proxy manager and proxies.
+- If Windows is the predominant OS class, you must download and install a BMC Atrium Discovery Windows proxy to perform Windows-specific discovery tasks.
+Go to Installing Windows discovery proxies.